ksalzke/synced-preferences-for-omnifocus/README.md

 ## '⚙️ Synced Preferences' Storage

 The library uses a project inside a dropped folder named `⚙️ Synced Preferences` to store any preferences, which is then synced using the regular OmniFocus sync method (like any other projects and tasks in the database would be).
-This is created automatically by the plugin when it is needed.
+This is created automatically by the plug-in when it is needed.

 Each `SyncedPref` instance is stored as JSON in the note of a task whose name is the preference ID, specified on creation.